Economics undergraduate, Adam Brzezinski, reflects on his experiences as winner of the Best Undergraduate Paper at IAES Conference.

 Below, Adam reflects on his experience as a finalist;

-It can feel quite daunting at first, being amongst few attendants with a only Bachelors degree, when so many attendees were professors and established academics from across the globe.
-However, I soon overcame my insecuritites and enjoyed networking with Japanese, Indian, Brazilian, German, Spanish, Polish, Romanian, British and American academics (to name a few!).
+It can feel quite daunting at first, being amongst few delegates with only a Bachelor's degree, when so many attendees were professors and established academics from across the globe.
+However, I soon overcame my insecurities and enjoyed networking with Japanese, Indian, Brazilian, German, Spanish, Polish, Romanian, British and American academics (to name a few!).

-With the knowledge that I would present my work on the Saturday, I spent Friday listening to a numbe of engaging presentations on various topics, and was surprised at how inviting and relaxed the environment was.
-Even as an undergraduate, I felt that my comments were welcome and valued by the Professors.
+With the knowledge that I would present my work on the Saturday, I spent Friday listening to a number of engaging presentations on various topics, and was surprised by how inviting and relaxed the environment was.
+Even as an undergraduate, I felt that my comments were welcome and valued by the professors.
 Friday was closed with a lecture on macroeconomic policy given by Lawrence Christiano, one of the fathers of DSGE models.

 Saturday started off with a speech by Joel Mokyr, an acclaimed economic historian and the president of the International Atlantic Economic Society, whose work I encountered in the first year of my degree at Warwick.
-He gave a upbeat speach on technological change, convincing the public that a bright future lies ahead.
-During lunch, I met the other three finalists who took part in the 'Best Undergraduate Paper' competition, who were all American who only attended the conference for one day.
+He gave an upbeat speech on technological change, convincing the public that a bright future lies ahead.
+During lunch, I met the other three finalists who took part in the 'Best Undergraduate Paper' competition, who were all American and only attended the conference for one day.

 Finally, it was time to give our presentations, and for better or worse, I was first in line.
-The format was simple, each finalist would present their paper for 20 minutes, followed by a 10 minute question and answer session.
-The latter was both difficult but rewarding, allowing me to discuss my research in more detail and highlight some aspects for improvement.
-For me, the question and answer session was both the most challenging but rewarding element of the whole trip as it highlighted the intellectually stimulating world of academia, confirming my aspiraitons to continue my economic education and study at Masters level.
+The format was simple, each finalist would present their paper for 20 minutes, followed by a 10-minute question and answer session.
+The latter was difficult but rewarding, allowing me to discuss my research in more detail and highlight some aspects for improvement.
+For me, the question and answer session was both the most challenging and rewarding element of the whole trip as it highlighted the intellectually stimulating world of academia, confirming my aspirations to continue my economic education and study at Master's level.